Eddie Peng: 2009–2010: Contractual disputes

 In 2009, Peng was involved in a contract dispute lawsuit against his former manager, reaching the nadir of his career.
-However, during this period, Peng starred in the movie Hear Me, directed by Fen-Fen Cheng, about a delivery boy who falls for a hearing impaired girl and communicates with her using sign language.
-The film was released a week prior to the opening of the 21st Summer Deaflympics, and became the highest grossing locally produced movie at Taiwan's box office.
+However, during this period, Peng starred in the movie Hear Me, directed by Fen-Fen Cheng, about a delivery boy who falls for a deaf girl and communicates with her using sign language.The film was released a week prior to the opening of the 21st Summer Deaflympics, and became the highest grossing locally produced movie at Taiwan's box office.

 After winning the lawsuit in 2010, he released his debut EP titled It Has To Be You, which featured 5 songs under the management of Avex Group.

 The same year, he starred as the male lead in the movie Close to You.
-In order to portray his role as a boxer, Peng trained for three months prior to filming.
+To portray his role as a boxer, Peng trained for three months prior to filming.
 He was nominated in the Best Actor category at the 2nd Macau International Movie Festival for his performance.

 2011–2013: Rising popularity

 Peng achieved breakthrough with his performance in the 2011 teen film Jump Ashin!, directed by Yu-Hsien Lin.
 He reportedly trained eight months to portray an athlete.
 The film was a critical and commercial success.
 Peng earned nominations as Best Actor at the 48th Golden Horse Film Festival and 13th Taipei Film Festival, which marked the turning point of his career.

 Thereafter, he starred in romance films Love You You and Love; police thriller Cold War; kungfu comedy Tai Chi 0 and Tai Chi Hero; showcasing his versatility.

-In 2013, Peng starred in action film Unbeatable, playing a Mixed martial arts fighter.
-Peng practised boxing for four hours a day to portray his character.
+In 2013, Peng starred in action film Unbeatable, playing a mixed martial arts fighter.
+Peng practised boxing for four hours a day for his character.
 Unbeatable was the highest grossing local production at the Hong Kong box office, and received positive reviews.
 The film earned Peng nominations as Best Supporting Actor at the 33rd Hong Kong Film Award and 50th Golden Horse Film Festival and Awards.
 The same year, Peng starred in romantic comedy A Wedding Invitation alongside Bai Baihe.
 The film earned nearly 200 million yuan ($32 million) in China, making it the highest-grossing Chinese-South Korean production.